vznncv/l3gd20-driver/README.md

 - use FIFO to reduce communication between microcontroller and mems
 - enable data ready interrupt line

+The library is tested and and compatible with Mbed OS 5.13.

 ## Driver usage

 Typical interface usage contains the following steps: